browserengineering/book/book/text.md

 collectively called a *typeface*: one of the possible "faces" of the "type".

-This nomenclature reflects the what working with little pieces of metal was like: there were lots of boxes, the boxes were in cases (hence lower- and uppercase letter), the cases were on shelves, they came in different types, and so on.
+This nomenclature reflects what working with little pieces of metal was like: there were lots of boxes, the boxes were in cases (hence lower- and uppercase letter), the cases were on shelves, they came in different types, and so on.
 In the shiny modern world, none of these